webcrumbs-community/webcrumbs/core/experiment-5/README.md

 - Loaded at runtime
 - With SSR (using VM and Babel)
 - Hydrated on the client (using Webpack)
-- Write documentation on how to build plugins.
+- Write documentation on how to build plugins

 # Next steps
-- Experiment with new plugins.
+- Experiment with new plugins
-- Experiment with dependencies so that the host do not need to know about the plugin.
+- Experiment with dependencies so that the host do not need to know about the plugin
-- Experiment with communication back and forth between the admin and the plugin.
+- Experiment with communication back and forth between the admin and the plugin
-- Experiment with plugins in other JavaScript frameworks.
+- Experiment with plugins in other JavaScript frameworks
-- Improve VM security.
+- Improve VM security

 # Installation
 To install and start this repository locally, you need to follow these steps: